ZienabEsam/Circle-Matrix/README.md

 You can downoad the scr file or download the Zip file and open it with your IDE

 I only worked on the enlage and shrink part the rest will be in another repo.

+This is a good excersice for JAVAFX application as a start, you can begin part of the excersice then add the rest, you don't have to create the whole thing in one time.